laravel/docs/sail.md

 <a name="sail-customization"></a>
 ## Sail Customization

 Since Sail is just Docker, you are free to customize nearly everything about it.
-To publish Sail's own Dockerfiles, you may execute the `sail:publish` Artisan command and publish the resources exported by the `Laravel\Sail\SailServiceProvider` service provider:
+To publish Sail's own Dockerfiles, you may execute the `sail:publish` command:

 ```bash
 sail artisan sail:publish